eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

    Example 5.1.
 Connector/J: Obtaining a connection from the DriverManager

+   If you have not already done so, please review the section Section 5.1.1, "Connecting to MySQL Using the DriverManager Interface" before working with these examples.

    This example shows how you can obtain a Connection instance from the DriverManager.
 There are a few different signatures for the